mdwallick/okta-jwt-verifier/README.md

     "errorCauses": []
 }
 ```
 You don't have API Access Management enabled in your org.
+Go get a [free developer account](https://developer.okta.com).
+Developer tenants will have API Access Management available.

 **Create an OIDC Application**
 Create a new OIDC application in Okta.
 This is where you'll get the client ID and client secret values.
 If you create an app that uses PKCE, a client secret value is not necessary and will not be generated.
+x